MacLaren Hall Sex Abuse Lawsuits

 Although individual payouts vary based on the facts of each case, the recent $4 billion settlement involving Los Angeles County juvenile facilities is expected to provide more explicit guidance on how claims tied to MacLaren Hall will be evaluated going forward.
 That settlement covers thousands of sexual abuse claims, many of them from former residents of MacLaren Hall.
 These settlement payouts will be assessed through a structured process using a tiered or point-based system that considers the severity of abuse, the duration and frequency of the misconduct, the survivor’s age at the time, and the long-term psychological or physical effects.
 MacLaren itself may have higher payouts because the evidence is so strong in these cases.

 As this settlement process unfolds, it will give us a window into how future claims may be valued, both in terms of how settlements are calculated in these detention center lawsuits and the evidentiary expectations to bring a claim.
 Survivors who come forward will benefit from the structure established through this mass settlement, while still having the opportunity to present the unique facts of their own experience.
 Will the amounts be as high in the second round of MacLauren Hall settlements?
-No. But we still expect high payouts.
+We think they will.

 MacLauren Hall Settlement Outlook